 - Assorted vegetables, thinly sliced meats, fresh seafood, tofu, and noodles, for cooking in the hot pot (see our hot-pot guide for specific ideas)

 For the Shrimp Balls: Pat shrimp dry with paper towels and transfer to a food processor.
 Pulse 20 times, stopping to scrape down the sides every few pulses for even mincing.
 Transfer minced shrimp to a large bowl.

-For the Scallion and Hot Pepper Sauce: Combine chili, scallion, ginger, and cilantro in a bowl.
+For the Scallion and Hot Pepper Sauce: Combine chili, scallion, cilantro, and ginger in a bowl.
 In a small saucepan, heat peanut or olive oil over medium heat for 30 seconds.
-Drizzle hot oil all over the scallions, chili, ginger, and cilantro.
+Drizzle hot oil all over scallions, chili, ginger, and cilantro.